1. Route Stats

 After several miles, you'll leave the Black River behind and climb up out of its canyon towards large ponderosa grasslands speckled with pronghorn.
 The trees will fade as you enter another Wallow Fire burn scar.
 Begin a steep, often rocky ascent up a mountain along a series of winding switchbacks that intermittently wander through new aspen growth and bare grassy flanks.
 Near the top, you'll reenter unburned forest thick with aspen and spruce at well over 9,000 feet.
 A dirt 4WD road will take you out out to the highway and Hannagan Meadow.
 Hannagan Meadow is a richly green, moisture-heavy meadow famous in Arizona for its lush colors, remoteness, beautiful campground, and Hannagan Meadow Lodge.
 Grab a meal here (there is no general store) before riding along the highway out to Blue Vista.
 Blue Vista provides an overlook out to the distant desert and Sky Islands region around Mt.
 Graham.
 Turn around and head into the forest once more.

 You'll begin descending and biking along the outer edge of the Bear Wallow Wilderness.
 This is the spot where two cousins infamously left a live campfire in 2011 that resulted in the largest wildfire in Arizona history.
 The burn scars are evident in a mosaic patchwork over the surrounding mountainsides.
 Descend a few thousand feet to another view of the East Fork of the Black River at Wildcat Crossing.
-Peer up the gorgeous river forge on both sides of the bridge before beginning a long climb up and over some adjoining flanks that bring you to the West Fork of the Black River.
+Peer up the gorgeous river gorge on both sides of the bridge before beginning a long climb up and over some adjoining flanks that bring you to the West Fork of the Black River.
 This is a good spot for a reliable water refill before an even longer climb through another burn scar up to over 9,000 feet again.
 The burn scar will give way to mature montane groves as you reenter the subalpine grasslands surrounding popular Big Lake.
 Get camping reservations beforehand if you want to stay at its many campgrounds; it's also a popular fishing destination.

 The route travels around Big Lake to the Apache Railroad Trail.
-Either take the often-grassy trail through meadows or take the paved highway for smoother terrain.
+Either take the often-grassy trail through meadows or take the paved highway alternate for smoother terrain.
 You'll eventually rejoin the highway regardless before heading back towards the flanks of Mount Baldy and crossing the Little Colorado River forks.
 Near the turn for Greer, you'll take the Apache Railroad Trail one last time across a scenic bridge, through aspen, and out towards Sunrise Lake.
 Here, you'll join FR 112 and head north across large meadows that often hold snow banks even into early summer.
 Be on the lookout for large herds of Elk.
 You'll reach the highway for a short spin before turning on FR 117 and heading towards Greens Peak.
 This is the second highest point on the route at 9,600 feet.
 This means that miles of descent lie ahead as you plunge into the lush montane forest and start a return to Show Low.
 The trees will change from aspen and spruce to ponderosa and finally pinyon-juniper grasslands as you pass through Pinetop, go around Porter Mountain once more, and finish the loop-us.

 Springerville sits at 7000 feet in juniper-pinyon grasslands.
 It can get hot here so get an early start to ride out of the city up to Sipe White Mountain Wildlife Area.
 You'll bike along the roofs of savannah mesas, pass by the Visitor Center (make sure to stop and check out the excellent exhibits and lush picnic areas!), and start a long climb back up to 9000 feet via FR 85.
 You'll bike through the first of several burn scars from the 2011 Wallow Fire (more information below).
 Notice how dense groves of aspen are regrowing along the mountains as ecological succession occurs.
 A turn will bring you up FR 285 through ever-thickening groves of mature, unburnt spruce and firs before leading you back through successive waves of high-altitude grassland seas spotted with islands of lakes and peaks.
 You'll come to Williams Valley and the Three Forks area - these are favorite snow recreation areas in the winter and ecologically diverse spots.
 Keep an eye open for Big Horn Sheep here.